AMP publishing checklist

 Test cached pages

 AMP Caches store images, fonts, and page content to serve users your content as soon as they want it.
 This makes it important to test that your AMP pages look and work as expected when served from an AMP Cache.

 When adding AMP pages to an AMP Cache, check with your browser’s developer tools that all external resources are loadable.
 Here's a list to keep in mind:

 - AMP Cache URL Format and Request Handling

-<head>.
-If using a single AMP page, it will need to link to itself.
-Additionally, Schema.org metadata adds useful information other sites or search engines may require to share your content.
+Ensure your Schema.org metadata adds useful information!
+Other sites and search engines may require this to share your content.